Myanmar protesters block arrests as UN demands Suu Kyi’s release | Malay Mail

 The army takeover that brought a decade-old democracy to an end last week has unleashed a storm of anger and defiance, with huge daily protests bringing urban centres around the country to a standstill.

-Since taking Suu Kyi and her top allies into custody, troops have stepped up arrests of civil servants, doctors and others joining strikes demanding the generals relinquish power.
+Since taking Suu Kyi and her top allies into custody, troops have stepped up arrests of civil servants, doctors and others joining strikes to call on the generals to relinquish power.

-Crowds defied overnight curfews to mass on the streets as night fell, hours after finishing a seventh straight day of rallies, following rumours that police were preparing to launch a fresh wave of arrests.
+Crowds defied overnight curfews to mass on the streets as night fell, hours after finishing a seventh straight day of rallies, following rumours that police were launching a fresh wave of arrests.

 One group swarmed a hospital in the city of Pathein on rumours that a popular local doctor would be taken, chanting a Buddhist prayer urging protection from harm.

-Than Min Htut spoke to AFP today to confirm he was still free and would continue to participate in a civil disobedience campaign opposing military rule.
+Than Min Htut told AFP today he was still free and would continue participating in a civil disobedience campaign opposing military rule.

 People in Yangon skirted a junta ban on Facebook to organise neighbourhood watch groups that warned of rumoured arrests.